AlexBroadbent/alexbroadbent.github.io/README.md

 ![Jackson DSL Wrapper](/static/jackson-dsl.png)

-I found the builder pattern of Jackson's ObjectMapper to be cumbersome, so I wrote a Kotlin DSL wrapper to make it much more
+I found the builder pattern of Jackson's ObjectMapper to be cumbersome, so I wrote a Kotlin DSL wrapper to make it much more.
+See the [source code in my GitHub repository](https://github.com/AlexBroadbent/jackson-dsl).

 ## Blog on Medium